0xNullll/wycheproof-c/README.md

 ## License and Attribution

-This project is licensed Apache 2.0-only, following the same license as Wycheproof itself.
+This project is licensed [Apache 2.0](LICENSE), following the same license as Wycheproof itself.
 The original JSON test vectors, located in `/vectors`, are sourced from [Google Wycheproof](https://github.com/google/wycheproof).
 This repository parses these JSON files into C headers for testing purposes, while the Wycheproof vectors retain their original license and attribution.